photodude/phpcs-vscode/README.md

 See https://getcomposer.org/ for more information.
 ```

-With Composer globally installed, you can now install the WordPress Coding Standards rules.
+With Composer globally installed, you can now install the Joomla Coding Standards rules.

 ## 3. Installing PHP CodeSniffer